inno-devops-labs/F23-intro-course-labs/lab2/FleekResearch.md

 ## Configuration Settings

 No additional configurations were applied.
-The project was set up using Fleek's default settings.
+The project was set up using Fleek's default settings, also no custom domain was choosen, we used the defualt domain given by fleek.

 ## Observations & Insights